Medical Cannabis Practitioner Training Program

 In 2018 the California Department of Social Services (CDSS) approved Ms. McDuffie’s Class on Senate Bill 94 “Retailer Licensing Exemption” for Licensees of Health Care Facilities.
 The Class is offered under the CDSS Continuing Education Program for Licensing Re-certification.

-Participants have up to seven (7) calendar days, after the Program starting date, to obtain a full refund if not satisfied with the Program.
+Participants have (5) working days, after the Program starting date, to obtain a full refund if not satisfied with the Program.